 Follow these tips to make your restaurant's kitchen efficient, safe and functional.

 Explore various stock control techniques and learn how to develop a suitable inventory system for your company.

 The supplies you rely on to run your business need to be managed efficiently.
 Find suppliers to fill the many needs of your business.

-Complying with restaurant rules and regulations
+Complying with restaurant and catering rules and regulations

 - Permits and licences

 Use our service to find federal, provincial/territorial and municipal permits and licences that you may need to start your business.

 - Human resources regulations

 It is important to understand your obligations and responsibilities as an employer with regards to hiring, labour standards, wages, employment equity, leave, and more.

 Find out how sales taxes apply to food service meals in each province and territory.